Intern year schedule

 POCUS - 2 weeks

 Here is an example of a typical intern schedule.
-Each block is 4 weeks.
+Each block is 4 weeks long

 2nd and 3rd year schedules